 I love to cook and am pretty picky about the quality of what I put out, write a blog on being middle-aged and an empty nester, and have worked in the IT industry (with a couple of breaks), for about 26 years.

 A little background on my own culinary journey:

 When I got married and came to the US at age 26, I barely knew how to make rice.
-A strong addiction to my mom’s food, a pregnancy and associated cravings motivated me into learning how to cook.
-My cooking is inspired by my amma, grandmother, and friends who adopted our young family and fed us all the time when my babies were little.
+A strong addiction to my mom’s food and pregnancy-induced cravings motivated me into learning how to cook.
+My cooking is inspired by my amma, grandmother, and friends who adopted our young family when my babies were little.
 I also heavily depended on the 3 volumes of “Samaithu Paar” (“Cook and See”) by Meenakshi Ammal, who created her books for the young women in her family, decades ago.
 What a trailblazer she was!

 I am not a professional chef, and don’t claim to be better than anyone out there.
 Cooking and feeding people is my way of expressing love.
 And what better way to show it than to leave the recipes my family has enjoyed, for posterity!

 When we became full time empty nesters about 5 years ago, I started to get random texts from my kids asking for recipes of rasam, or chole, or black bean enchiladas, or pasta salad.
 I found myself sending long detailed recipes in texts frequently and one day, my kids suggested I should publish all my recipes.
 And, Rasaala was born, in concept.
 It started as a book, and has evolved over a couple of years, into an actual website.